RamSailopal/YottaLua-Gitpod/README.md

     lua test.lua

-The code set performs the following equivalent in M:
+The code performs the following equivalent in M:

     S ^TEST("1")="Testing"